 - 1.1.1 Majan University College (MUC) was established in 1995 as the first private University College in Oman.
-The College is an accredited College of the University of Bedfordshire, United Kingdom. - 1.1.2 The University of Bedfordshire (UoB) is the awarding body for the College's undergraduate programmes and, therefore, all programmes are designed to comply with the University's academic regulations and requirements.
-All academic decisions regarding programmes, modules, assessments, student registration, progression, and graduation are approved by the University of Bedfordshire. - 1.1.3 MUC has three main faculties namely, Faculty of Business Management, Faculty of Information Technology and Faculty of English Language Studies. - 1.1.4 MUC has the moral and ethical responsibility to comply with the regulations, procedures, policies, and standards of conduct that safeguard its functions and protect the rights and freedoms of all members of its academic community, including students and staff, and the general community. - 1.1.5 The College reserves the right at any time to make changes, which may affect such matters as tuition and other fees, degrees, and programmes offered (including the modification or possible elimination of degrees and programmes), degree and other academic requirements, academic policies, rules pertaining to student conduct and discipline, fields or areas of concentration, and other rules and regulations applicable to students. - 1.1.6 We wish you a productive and enjoyable learning experience in the College.
+The College is an accredited College of the University of Bedfordshire, United Kingdom. - 1.1.2 Majan University College (MUC) is the first HEI to receive Full Institutional Accreditation from the Oman Academic Accreditation Authority (OAAA) in December 2016. - 1.1.3 The University of Bedfordshire (UoB) is the awarding body for the College's undergraduate programmes and, therefore, all programmes are designed to comply with the University's academic regulations and requirements.
+All academic decisions regarding programmes, modules, assessments, student registration, progression, and graduation are approved by the University of Bedfordshire. - 1.1.4 MUC has three main faculties namely, Faculty of Business Management, Faculty of Information Technology and Faculty of English Language Studies. - 1.1.5 MUC has the moral and ethical responsibility to comply with the regulations, procedures, policies, and standards of conduct that safeguard its functions and protect the rights and freedoms of all members of its academic community, including students and staff, and the general community. - 1.1.6 The College reserves the right at any time to make changes, which may affect such matters as tuition and other fees, degrees, and programmes offered (including the modification or possible elimination of degrees and programmes), degree and other academic requirements, academic policies, rules pertaining to student conduct and discipline, fields or areas of concentration, and other rules and regulations applicable to students. - 1.1.7 We wish you a productive and enjoyable learning experience in the College.